GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

  	-  In our workshop, the optimal hash value was determined to be 25
 - The flag ```-shortPaired``` represents that illumina paired-end reads are used

-### Now to run Velvetoptimiser on the merged file we created, we will use the following script
+### Now to run VelvetOptimiser on the merged file we created, we will use the following script
 ```
 /usr/local/velvet/velvet_1.2.10/contrib/VelvetOptimiser-2.2.4/VelvetOptimiser.pl -d 'velvet' -f '-fastq -shortPaired merged.fastq'
 ```